2023 Chadian constitutional referendum: The "No" side

 Smaller parts of the opposition and rebel groups supported a "No" vote or said they will boycott the referendum.
-Boycotters said that the military junta held too much control over the referendum's process, and described the vote as a "facre" to ensure the military leadership continue to hold control over Chad.
+Boycotters said that the military junta held too much control over the referendum's process, and described the vote as a "farce" to ensure the military leadership continue to hold control over Chad.
 Fidel Amakye Owusu, an expert in international relations, also described the referendum as a way to legitimise Mahamat Déby's rule over the country.

 Majority of "No" campaigners disagreed with the new constitution maintaining a centrally-governed state, instead supporting a federal state saying that Chad as a centralized state has failed to develop the nation.
 A poll by the Network of Chadian Journalists and Reporters in early 2023 found that 71% of Chadians favour a federal system.
 The new constitution however devolved some power to local governments and representatives, who would be elected, whilst still keeping a unitary system.